Sprinter1999/FNBench/README.md

 | Buffalo (ACM CIKM) | Recommended work to tackle modality hetogeneity | [Link](https://github.com/beiyuouo/Buffalo) |
 | Twin-sight (ICLR) | Recommended work to tackle semi-supervised learning | [Link](https://github.com/visitworld123/Twin-sight) |

-## Citing this work
+## Acknowledgements
 In recent years, we have proposed `FedLSR (ACM CIKM'22)`, `FedNoRo (IJCAI'23)`, `FedELC (ACM CIKM'24)`, `FedDSHAR (FGCS)` ,`Dual Optim (under review)` and this benchmark study `FNBench (IEEE TDSC, under review)`.
 We benifit from many well-organized open-source projects.
 We encourage and hope more efforts can be made to study the noisy label issue in diverse research domains.
 If you find our work helpful, please consider following citations.

-BTW, collaborations and pull requests are always welcome!
+By the way, collaborations and pull requests are always welcome!
 If you have any questions or suggestions, please feel free to contact me : )

 ```bibtex
 @article{Jiang_2024,